jennhoward/HowardJenniferIT1025/Unit6/readme.md

 * Who was Tim Berners-Lee and why did he create the W3C?

 He is the inventor of the World Wide Web and wrote the first version of the "HyperText Markup Language" known as HTML.
 He created W3C to maintain a culture of global particiaption in the developement of the World Wide Web.
-The organization's work revolves around standardization of Web Technologies which follows processes that premote the development of high-quality standards based on community census.
+The organization's work revolves around standardization of Web Technologies which follows processes that premotes the development of high-quality standards via community census.

 * Pick a "standard" of your choice and explain why it is important.

+"Standard" is a process seeking to maximize consensus to ensure high technology and editorial quality to pormote consistencey among specifications.

 * Explain how XML differs from HTML.

+XML is a tool used to transport and store data focusing od the data itself.
+HTML is used to display data focusing on how it looks.

 # URLs and File Paths
 * Match the following terms / definitions under the heading and explain how they are related by providing an example of all of the pieces of a URL: Terms: scheme, domain, top level domain, default page, parameters, anchor Definitions/examples: .edu, no file path provided, result of search, https, www.amazon.com, specific location on a page.